 Warning: Please do not edit the .zip, .csv, or .txt file before importing to Slack — this causes errors during the import process.

-Note: Large imports may take time and could temporarily affect your Slack team's performance.
+Note: Large imports may take time and could temporarily affect your Slack app's performance.
 You can start one import per hour.

 Map your import to Slack

 When your import is ready, you'll receive an email from Slack — just click Continue your import in the email, or if you're already in Slack's Import Data page, click the Information required button.